Login or Register to make a submission.

 Publication ethics for Editors and Reviewers

-Manuscripts submitted to PJAAEVS are initially assigned to the subject editor for primary review, subject editor will decide that manuscript is suitable for peer review or not, based on its expertise.
+Manuscripts submitted to AAAS are initially assigned to the subject editor for primary review, subject editor will decide that manuscript is suitable for peer review or not, based on its expertise.
 If subject editor is on the author list or has any other conflict of interest, another member of the Editorial Board will be assigned to assume responsibility as a handling editor.
 If Submissions found suitable for consideration will be sent for peer review by potential reviewers identified by the Handling Editor.
-The Editorial Board of PJAAEVS is responsible to ensure any conflict of interests of editors, their staff, reviewers, and authors.
+The Editorial Board of AAAS is responsible to ensure any conflict of interests of editors, their staff, reviewers, and authors.

 As a reviewer it is essential to understand the scope of journal and editorial line.
 After primary editorial review process, the manuscript will be sent to potential reviewers and reviewers should only accept to review if the manuscript is related to their field or expertise.
 If reviewers have any conflict of interest with authors or data provided in manuscript, the reviewers should disclose their interest and decline their role as reviewers.
 In addition to thorough peer review of the manuscript, reviewers are responsible to maintain the confidentiality of the manuscript.
-PJAAEVS has double blind review policy to ensure the fair and impartial review process.
+AAAS has single blind review policy to ensure vigorous review process.
 Comments of reviewers should be objective, clear, and supported with technical arguments.
 They should also indicate the relevant work which has been missed to cite by authors.
 To facilitate the fast-track review process, reviewers should respect the deadline provided by journal, if they want to decline the review it must be informed to editor timely.

 Peer-review process: